stripe2933/vku/docs/hello-triangle.md

        vku::createPipelineStages(
            gpu.device,
            vku::Shader { compiler, vertexShaderCode, vk::ShaderStageFlagBits::eVertex },
-           vku::Shader { fragmentShaderCode, vk::ShaderStageFlagBits::eFragment }
+           vku::Shader { compiler, fragmentShaderCode, vk::ShaderStageFlagBits::eFragment }
        ).get(),
        *pipelineLayout, 1)
       ... // Other pipeline settings
    ```

 3. Some *vku*'s utility functions are used:
    - `vku::toExtent2D(const vk::Extent3D &extent)`: drop the `depth` field of the `extent` and return it.
-Useful when you're working with 2D image (`depth`=`1`).
+Useful when you're working with 2D image (whose `depth` is `1`).
-   - `vku::toViewport(const vk::Extent2D &extent)`: create `vk::Viewport` with bound `[0, 0]x[extent.width, extent.height]` and depth `[0, 1]`.
+   - `vku::toViewport(const vk::Extent2D &extent, bool negativeViewport = false)`: create `vk::Viewport` with bound `[0, 0]x[extent.width, extent.height]` and depth `[0, 1]`.
+If `negativeViewport` is `true`, the viewport's height is flipped (i.e. `[extent.height, 0]`).

 > [!WARNING]
-> There are some pitfalls for `getDefaultGraphicsPipelineCreateInfo` usage:
+> These are common pitfalls of `getDefaultGraphicsPipelineCreateInfo` usage.
-> 1. The default cull mode is backface culling.
-If you want to disable the culling, you have to modify the returned `vk::GraphicsPipelineCreateInfo` manually.
+> 1. **The default cull mode is backface culling**.
+If you want to disable the culling, you have to modify the returned struct manually.
-> 2. Even if you're pass the `hasDepthStencilAttachment` parameter to `true`, depth testing/writing is not enabled.
-For this, you have to modify the returned `vk::GraphicsPipelineCreateInfo` manually.
+> 2. Even if you passed the `hasDepthStencilAttachment` parameter to `true`, depth testing/writing is not enabled.
+For this, you have to modify the returned struct manually.
 > 3. *vku* stores these standard graphics pipeline properties into the static storage, therefore you don't have to worry about the returned `vk::GraphicsPipelineCreateInfo`'s lifetime validity.
 Due to this approach, the maximum number of color attachments is limited to `8`.
 I don't think this is a big issue, but you can modify the `MAX_COLOR_ATTACHMENT_COUNT` if you want to increase the limit.

 > [!NOTE]
-> `vku::Shader` is neither represents the `vk::ShaderModule`, nor constructs the shader module.
-It only holds the shader path/code/raw GLSL string and its info.
-The shader module is created by the `vku::createPipelineStages` function.
+> `vku::Shader` neither represents the `vk::ShaderModule`, nor constructs the shader module.
+It only holds the SPIR-V shader code and its info.
+The shader module is created by calling `vku::createPipelineStages` function.

 > [!NOTE]
 > Runtime GLSL compilation feature is not enabled by default.
-You have to manually set the CMake variable `VKU_USE_SHADERC` to `ON`, or specify the port feature `shaderc` if you're using vcpkg based dependency management.
+You have to manually set the CMake variable `VKU_USE_SHADERC` to `ON`, or specify the port feature `shaderc` if you're using vcpkg.

 ### 4.3.
 Enabling the Dynamic Rendering Feature

-If you launch your application now, it will emit these validation error:
+If you launch your application now, it will emit the validation error:

 <details>
 <summary>Show errors</summary>